-The Graduate Certificate in International Relations is an 18-unit program offered by the Faculty of Social and Behavioural Sciences.
+The Graduate Certificate in International Relations is an 18-unit program offered by the College of Business, Government and Law.
 It articulates with the Graduate Diploma in International Relations and the Australian program of the Master of Arts (International Relations).

 Applicants must normally hold an approved degree or equivalent qualification from an approved tertiary institution.
 The Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature, and may take into account relevant work experience.